kareematout/ProfMeet/ReadMe.txt

 # Name of application: ProfMeet
-# Version: 0.6
+# Version: 0.7

 # who did what:
-1. Lydia Essombe-Mpacko - Schedule Controller
+1. Lydia Essombe-Mpacko - Search Function and File cleanup
-2. Kareem Atout -
+2. Kareem Atout - Delete Function and Populate Product
-3. Anita Huang -
+3. Anita Huang - Table Display and Sort
-4. Kyle Chu -
+4. Kyle Chu - Search Page UI and Navigation

 # Any other instruction that users need to know: